 Smear your serving plates with lemon juice.
 Pop onto your Feta parcel. and arrange lemon zest on top.
 Drizzle with honey and sprinkle with sesame seeds.

-In Greece Feta Cheese Parcels with Honey and Lemon are known as Saganaki.
+Importanly, in Greece Feta Cheese Parcels with Honey and Lemon are known as Saganaki.
 Saganaki’ refers to various Greek appetizers.
 All are prepared in a small, two-handled heavy-bottomed frying pan called a saganaki or sagani.
 The most common traditional Greek recipes cooked in that kind of pan includes mussels saganaki and shrimp saganaki.
 The most popular being this simple and this delicious fried cheese appetizer recipe.
-This recipe features in our Greek Feast Menu.

 A Bit about Feta

-Feta is a cheese made from sheep’s and/or goat’s milk.
+Above all, Feta is a cheese made from sheep’s and/or goat’s milk.
 It is brined (kept in salty water), which gives it a uniquely salty taste and a crumbly, creamy texture.
-Feta is also traditionally Greek, and actually has to be from a specific region in Greece to bear this name, but similar cheeses are made the world over.

-The firmness, texture, and flavour differ from region to region.
-Generally, cheese from Macedonia and Thrace is mild, softer and creamier, less salty with fewer holes.
+For example, the firmness, texture, and flavour differ from region to region.
 Feta made in Thessaly and Central Greece has a more intense, robust flavour.
 Peloponnese feta is dryer in texture, full flavoured and more open.
 Local environment, animal breeds, cultures all have an impact on the texture, flavour, and aroma of feta.